Recent Searches

 Through a strong network of worldwide partners, UMCOR quickly assesses needs in the wake of disaster.
 UMCOR comes alongside communities at their invitation and encourages their involvement in and ownership of their recovery.
 UMCOR works collaboratively with local partners to connect survivors to the help they need to rebuild their lives.

-In the U.S., UMCOR works with disaster response ministries and coordinators in annual conferences.
+In the United States, UMCOR works with disaster response ministries and coordinators in annual conferences.
 Internationally, UMCOR resources Disaster Management Offices in Africa and the Philippines and accompanies and equips other Methodist and faith-based partners.
 UMCOR’s primary channels of assistance are training, technical support, and both short and long-term grantmaking and programming.

 From initial relief efforts such as distributing food, water, clothing and hygiene items, to long-term recovery projects like home repair, case management, psychosocial support and restoring livelihoods, UMCOR’s partners select beneficiaries based on need and vulnerability as opposed to other categories such as gender, race or religion.